thomashirtz/awesome-chinese-learning/README.md

 # chinese-learning
 Repository to share resources and tips that can help when learning Chinese.
+If you have suggestions please feel free to submit an issue or a pull request :)

 ## Table of content